RoySegall/inline_devel/README.txt

 of available functions, classes, interfaces and hooks.

-If you'd like to delete some functions that you defined in the execute code form emable first the module "Devel inline UI" and then go to ?q=admin/config/development/inline_devel_admin and there you can delete the functions.
+If you'd like to delete some functions that you defined in the execute code form emable first the module "Inline devel UI" and then go to ?q=admin/config/development/inline_devel_admin and there you can delete the functions.